> Planning Home > Programs and Projects > Ongoing Plans and Projects > Community Plans and Studies > The Central Avenue Connector Trail Project

 The Central Avenue Connector Trail Project

 The Central Avenue Corridor is in many ways the heart of Prince George’s County.
-It is a vital regional arterial, providing a critical link for travel between the east side of downtown Washington, D.C., into Prince George’s County where it connects to FedEx Field, the Capital Beltway (I-95/I-495), and ultimately to Anne Arundel County.
-Sidewalks exist along much of Central Avenue but are narrow without separation from traffic lanes and with little or no landscaping.
-Opportunities to safely cross the street on foot are few.
-Neighbors feel that accesses from their homes onto the highway at unsignalized intersecting streets are unsafe.
+It is a vital regional arterial, providing a critical link for travel between the east side of Washington, D.C., into Prince George’s County where it connects to FedEx Field, I-95/I-495 (the Capital Beltway), and ultimately to Anne Arundel County.
+Sidewalks exist along much of MD 214 (Central Avenue) but they are narrow with minimal separation from traffic lanes and little or no landscaping.
+Opportunities to safely cross MD 214 on foot are few.
+Neighbors feel that ingress and egress from their neighborhood onto MD 214 at unsignalized intersecting streets are unsafe for pedestrians and motorists alike.

-The Central Avenue Connector Trail was one of the priority projects for the area that was identified by the community through work for the 2014 Central Avenue-Metro Blue Line Corridor TOD Implementation Project Mobility Study.
-Community meetings and workshops, which included residents, community groups, property owners, businesses, and other stakeholders, were held through the Subregion 4 Master Plan process as well as during the Central Avenue-Metro Blue Line Corridor Sustainable Communities application.
+The Central Avenue Connector Trail (CACT) was one of the priority projects that was identified by the community through work for the Central Avenue-Metro Blue Line Corridor TOD Implementation Project Mobility Study.
+Community meetings and workshops, which included residents, community groups, property owners, businesses, and other stakeholders, were held through the Approved Subregion 4 Master Plan and Sectional Map Amendment process as well as during the Central Avenue-Metro Blue Line Corridor Sustainable Communities application.